molbrich/pda/README.md

 ## Example

 Assume, we have two random variables: A resistor value r and a capacitance value c.
 Both are independently normal distributed.
 Furthermore, we will use a second order arithmetic.
-Then we initialize a Probability Distribution Arithmetic (PDA) by:
+Then, we initialize a Probability Distribution Arithmetic (PDA) by:
 ```
 PDA pda(2,2);  // order: 2, : independent variables: 2
 ```